vc940/CANCER_DETECTOR/README.md

 <h1>Cancer Detection</h1>
-<p> Project has capabilities of detecting cancer of various types like: Mouth Cancer, Breast Cancer, Skin Cancer</p>
+<p> Project has capabilities of detecting cancer of various types like: Mouth Cancer, Breast Cancer, Skin Cancer and work is going on to add more types of cancer.</p>

 <h2>How to use</h2>
 <ul>